 Gary Gibson's Survival Game is the second book in The Apocalypse Duology, following Extinction Game.
-To celebrate its release this Thursday, Gary visited the blog to explore where ideas come from.
+Gary visited the blog to explore where ideas come from.

 Where Ideas Come From: a Neurological Perspective.